List of Sakigake!! Otokojuku characters: Hien

 One of the Sanmenken and a master of Choujinken who shows a liking for magnificent movement.
 He also uses throwing acupuncture needles that can manipulate an enemy's muscle movement.
 He usually wears a standard gakuran, but wears a Chinese fighter keikogi when fighting.
 He fights Togashi in the Daiyon Kyousatsu 2nd Assault Dangai Chuurankan (断崖宙乱関, Violent Midair Cliff Ring).
 His Choujinken dominates the entire fight, but Togashi's luck and will power forces the fight to end in a draw.
 He has long hair and bishōnen looks.
 He is also very popular with female fans and is often asked by Toramaru and the others to introduce them to girls.
 His hobby is knitting.
 He is initially a narcissist, but from the Tenchou Gorin on he has a calmer personality.
 He shows no mercy for his enemies.
-His hair is a light pink color, but in the anime it is orange.
+His hair in manga is a light pink color, but in the anime is hot pink.
 In Ten yori Takaku he has become a doctor and president of the All Japan Seinen Medical Association.